GroceriStar/antd-showcase-components/README.md

 - [ ] should work with ant List module
 - [ ] eslint and fix!
-- [ small clean project with just react - components and antd]
+- [ ] small clean project with just react - components and antd
 - fix showcase template project

-- remove reqwest package
+- [ ] remove reqwest package
+- [ ] add export of Cards from this package. because cards its cards

 use https://github.com/standard/standard